Blokyk/starkid/README.md

 Recline allows you to write code that matches perfectly your command line interface's structure, by using nesting to represent your CLI's hierarchy of verbs and subcommands.

-It also includes a bunch of mechanisms to make parsing and validating options/args easier, so you never have string-type anything, you can simply use the appropriate type for everything instead of writing walls of `if-then-throw`s at the start of every method.
+It also includes a bunch of mechanisms to make parsing and validating options/args easier, so you never have to string-type anything, you can simply use the appropriate type for everything instead of writing walls of `if-then-throw`s at the start of every method.

 ## Getting started 🚀